vestrel00/contacts-android/README.md

 - Edit Contact / RawContact
     - Saving to which account (uneditable)
     - Combined edit mode (editing multiple linked raw contacts) available in API 24 but removed in API (28?) and not in API 22.
 Try all supported API levels!
-Choose behavior of latest API.
+Choose behavior of simplest API.
       Document this.
     - Save
     - Discard changes